fabulous-dev/Fabulous.MauiControls/CONTRIBUTING.md

 ## Maintainers

-These instructions are for the maintainers of Fabulous.XamarinForms.
+These instructions are for the maintainers of Fabulous.MauiControls.

 ### Merging a pull request